top of page

 what is a web host vs a domain registrar

 A domain registrar is where you purchase and register your domain name, sometimes known as your website name.
 A web host provides the server space where your website's files are stored and then made available online.
-Think of the domain as your web address and the web host as the building where your website lives.
-Both are essential to making sure your website is live and accessible online and important terms to understand when creating a website.
+Think of the domain name as your web address and the web host as the building where your website lives.
+Both are essential to making sure your website is live and accessible online.

 What is a domain host? (and how it differs from a web host)